 My son is in Pre-K and is learning a variety of skills he will need in Kindergarten.
 At our parent-teacher conference, the teacher told me he is good with counting and shapes, but that we need to work on letter sounds and more pre-reading activities.
 One of the resources she recommended was ABCmouse.com.

-So I started with downloading some letter sounds, and early learning apps on the tablet my son got for his birthday.
+So I started by downloading some letter sounds, and early learning apps on the tablet my son got for his birthday.
 Most of them didn’t keep his attention.
 When I got a chance to try ABCmouse.com, I was delighted with the results.

 I told my son this is an important app, and that before he can play any of his regular games on the tablet, he had to do some of the Learning Path activities on ABCmouse.com.
 We’ve had it for about four months now, and he’s still enjoying the games.

-Benefits of ABCMouse for Pre-Kindergarten
+Benefits of ABCMouse for Pre-K/Kindergarten Learning

 As a busy working mom (and not a teacher), I look for apps that help me teach my child.
 Especially right now, during all this time of quarantine and isolation, the app has been amazing.

-While I’m busy working from home and meeting deadlines, I know my son is still learning, in his most favorite method – his tablet.
+While I’m busy working from home and meeting deadlines, I know my son is still learning, in his favorite method – his tablet.

 I selected the Kindergarten level, so he could practice and learn what he needed in parallel to what he was doing in his pre-K class.
 The app says it’s suitable for 2-8, but I would wait until your child knows how to use a device and is engaged with one.
 My son is now five, and this app is precisely his speed.